jboss-developer/jboss-developer-shared-resources/guides/CONTRIBUTING.md

 * The `<artifactId>` in the quickstart `pom.xml` file should follow the template: `jboss-<target-product>-<quickstart-name>`.
 For example, the `<artifactId>` for the `greeter` quickstart in the EAP project is `jboss-greeter`.
 The `<artifactId>` for `errors` quickstart in the Fuse project is `jboss-fuse-errors`.

 * The quickstart POM files now include `<repositories/>` and `<pluginRepositories/>` elements to make it easier for developers to build the quickstarts without requiring additional Maven configuration.
-Each quickstart `pom.xml` file contains an entry for the following repositories.
+Each quickstart `pom.xml` file contains entries for the following repositories.

     | **Repository ID** | **Repository URL** | **Repository Description ** |
     |:-----------|:-----------|:-----------|